platformsh/platformsh-docs/sites/upsun/src/get-started/here/configure/_index.md

 ![Create project options](/images/console/first-fail.png "0.4")
 {{< /codetabs >}}

-This error is triggered because you have not yet added Upsun configuration to your project to setup deployments.
+This error is triggered because you have not yet added {{% vendor/name %}} configuration to your project to setup deployments.

 ## Errors